creeperyang/html-webpack-select-assets-plugin/README.md

 }
 ```

 The plugin takes a configuration argument with a key called `selector`.
-It will help you to select assets for the specified output html.
+It will help you to select assets to the specified output html.

 The typical or **most powerful usage case** is when you deal with **multiple** html pages:

 - You have multiple `entry` for webpack entry config;
-- Only one HtmlWebpackPlugin instance and config with `filename: (entry) => \`${entry}.html\`` to generate multiple html files (one-to-one correspond to each entry js file).
+- Only one HtmlWebpackPlugin instance and config with `filename: (entry) => entry + '.html'` to generate multiple html files (one-to-one correspond to each entry point).

-The problem is that HtmlWebpackPlugin will inject all (entry) assets files to each html file.
+The problem is that HtmlWebpackPlugin will inject all (entries') assets files to each html file.
 What if you only want the corresponding entry's assets?

-This is why `html-webpack-select-assets-plugin` here -- select assets corresponding to entry.
+This is why `html-webpack-select-assets-plugin` here -- select assets corresponding to the entry.

 ## Powerful `selector` option